helmedeiros/ruby_bits/level_4/README.md

   array.split('c') # => [["a", "b"], ["d", "e", "f", "g"]]
 ```

-##### Core extensions: Date
+##### Core extensions: Date and DateTime

-Activesupport add tons of helpers for classes such `Date`.
+Activesupport add tons of helpers for classes such as `Date` and `DateTime`.
 Remember that ruby allow us to open and extend any class as needed.
 Saying that, imagine that we have a date, and we want to know what is the next, previous or even the first day of the current week.
 Let's see how to do that using the `activesupport` helpers.

 #######at_beginning_of_day ⇒ Object